henrytang-dev/spaced-memory/README.md

 ## Environment
 - `DATABASE_URL` – Postgres connection string
-- `NEXTAUTH_URL` – e.g. http://localhost:3000
+- `APP_PASSWORD` – passphrase required to unlock the app
-- `NEXTAUTH_SECRET` – random string for session encryption
+- `APP_USER_EMAIL` – stored email for the single user (purely informational)
 - `OPENAI_API_KEY` – for embeddings
 - `MATHPIX_APP_ID` / `MATHPIX_APP_KEY` – for image-to-LaTeX OCR

 ## Usage
-- Visit `/auth/register` to create an account, then log in at `/auth/login`.
+- Visit `/auth/login` and enter the password from `APP_PASSWORD`.
 - Add cards at `/cards/new` via text or image upload (Mathpix OCR).
 - Browse and edit cards at `/cards` and `/cards/[id]`.
 - Study due cards at `/study` using FSRS (Again/Hard/Good/Easy), which updates schedules and logs reviews.
 - Semantic search calls `/api/search` and uses OpenAI embeddings stored in `CardEmbedding` (pgvector).

 ## Notes
-- Auth protected routes require a session; API handlers check `getServerSession`.
+- Auth is a single password gate; after logging in, a secure cookie unlocks the UI and APIs.
 - FSRS defaults come from `ts-fsrs` with fuzzing enabled and short-term disabled.
 - Embedding generation and Mathpix calls require the respective API keys; errors are logged server-side if absent.